The Truth About Bar Soap vs. Body Wash (Plus the Best Toxic-Free Alternatives)

 graphic of hip2save team poll bar soap vs body wash

-The majority of our team uses both bar soap and body wash and the least amount of team members solely use bar soap.
-Are the majority of us washing wrong? 😳
+The majority of our team uses both bar soap and body wash, and the smallest percentage of team members use bar soap.
+Are the majority of us washing wrong? 🤔

-The good news is that there’s really no right or wrong way of washing… as long as you’re following proper body hygiene. 😉 However, it’s important to point out that not all bar soaps are treated the same.
+The good news is that there’s really no right or wrong way of washing…as long as you’re following proper body hygiene. 😉 However, it’s important to note that not all bar soaps are treated equally.

 Here are just a few of the chemicals commonly found in traditional soaps you may want to skip: